Haavi97/DarkTextEditor/README.md

  - [ ] Start optimization
  - [X] Add notification if closing and there is text not saved.
  - [ ] Fix status bar disappearing content
+ - [X] Add a last save info in the status bar

 ## Contact
 Email: <fortin@taltech.ee>